 - rolling - to obtain sheets and foil;

-- pressing - for profiles, pipes and rods;
+- extrusion - to obtain extruded profiles, pipes and rods;

 - molding - to obtain more complex shapes from rolled or pressed semi-finished products;

 - forging to produce complex shapes with high mechanical properties,